Skip to content

 Fields for Drive, Spreadsheet, and Worksheet in the Zap editor.

 Zapier will automatically pull in the column headings from your spreadsheet.
-To map the lead form responses to your Google Sheets rows, just click in the field and select the appropriate data from the dropdown.
+To map the lead form responses to your Google Sheets rows, just click the + icon in each field and select the appropriate data from the modal.

 As you can see, we mapped the First name response from LinkedIn to the First Name field, and so on.